mehulbhat/TreasureHunt/index.md

-## Welcome to your very own "treasure hunt"
+## Welcome to your very own 'treasure hunt'

 I know, I can't be there to make you happy and do all the amazing things I had planned for you, but consider this as an appreciation for having you in my life and the fact that I cant be there is no reason I can't have something special for you.